httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 Likewise, either party can supply a `CERTIFICATE_REQUEST` that outlines parameters of a certificate they might request in the future.
-Upon receipt of a `CERTIFICATE_REQUEST`, servers SHOULD provide a corresponding certificate.
-Clients MAY wait for a `CERTIFICATE_NEEDED` frame to assist in associating the certificate request with a particular HTTP transition.
+Upon receipt of a `CERTIFICATE_REQUEST`, endpoints SHOULD provide a corresponding certificate in anticipation of a request shortly being blocked.
+Clients MAY wait for a `CERTIFICATE_NEEDED` frame to assist in associating the certificate request with a particular HTTP transaction.

 ## Requiring certificate authentication {#cert-challenge}